RATIU5/medusa-poc/packages/poverty/README.md

 ## WIP

 I think that Medusa already has a tool to generate a token.
 As long as the SECRET_KEYs match, we should be able to use it to generate (or use an exsting) token for Poverty.
+Have Jordan see if he can send a request to Poverty from Medusa.
+Needs a button UI to activate the request.